What Happens When a Distribution Goes Wrong

 Estate distributions do not always go smoothly.
-Sometimes a personal representative distributes property before all claims are resolved, pays a creditor more than they are owed, or gives assets to the wrong beneficiary.
-When that happens, this statute provides a clear remedy: the person who received the improper distribution is responsible for returning it.
+Sometimes a personal representative distributes property before all claims are resolved.
+Other times, they pay a creditor more than what is owed.
+They may even give estate assets to the wrong beneficiary.
+When that happens, this statute provides a clear remedy.
+The person who received the improper distribution is responsible for returning it.

 Unless the distribution or payment no longer can be questioned because of adjudication, estoppel or limitation, a distributee of property or money improperly distributed or paid, or a claimant who was improperly paid, is liable to return the property improperly received and its income since distribution if he has the property.

 A.R.S. § 14-3909The rule is straightforward.
 If the recipient still has the property, they must return it along with any income it generated since the distribution.
-If they already sold, spent, or otherwise disposed of the property, they owe the value as of the date of disposition, plus any income or gain they received from it.
+If they already sold, spent, or otherwise disposed of the property, they face personal liability for the value as of the date of disposition.
+Any income or gain they received from it is also owed back.

 When the Obligation No Longer Applies

 This liability is not open-ended.
-The statute recognizes three situations where an improper distribution can no longer be challenged: adjudication (a court has already ruled on the matter), estoppel (the complaining party took actions inconsistent with their claim), or limitation (the statute of limitations has expired).
+The statute recognizes three situations where an improper distribution can no longer be challenged.
+The first is adjudication, meaning a court has already ruled on the matter.
+The second is estoppel, where the complaining party took actions inconsistent with their claim.
+The third is limitation, meaning the statute of limitations has expired.
 Once any of these applies, the distributee keeps what they received.